Maya Forstater: Legal case

-In 2019 Forstater's consulting contract for CGD was not renewed after she published a series of social media messages describing transgender women as men during online discourse regarding potential reforms to the Gender Recognition Act, which led to concerns being raised by staff at CGD.
+In 2019, Forstater's consulting contract for CGD was not renewed after – during online discourse regarding potential reforms to the Gender Recognition Act – she published a series of social media messages describing transgender women as still being men, which led to concerns being raised by staff at CGD.
 Forstater challenged the non-renewal of her contract at the Central London Employment Tribunal.
 In December 2019, a hearing was held to establish whether Forstater's beliefs qualified as a protected belief under the Equality Act 2010.
 Judge Tayler ruled that they did not, stating that her gender critical views were "incompatible with human dignity and fundamental rights of others".

 Forstater appealed against the judgment, and this was heard by the Employment Appeal Tribunal in April 2021.
-Judgment was reserved with the decision in her favour published on 10 June 2021.
-As with the original hearing, the appeal was on the narrow issue of whether her beliefs were protected under the Equality Act, therefore amounting to a protected belief.
-The judgment found that Forstater's gender critical beliefs were protected, meeting the final requirement in Grainger plc v Nicholson, specifically that they were "worthy of respect in a democratic society".
-However, in its judgment, the Tribunal clarified that this finding does not mean that people with gender critical beliefs can express them in a way that discriminates against trans people.
-A full merits hearing on Forstater's claim that she lost her employment as a result of these beliefs was heard in March 2022 with the decision delivered in July 2022.
+Judgment was reserved, and the decision in her favour published on 10 June 2021.
+As with the original hearing, the appeal was specifically on the narrow issue of whether her beliefs were protected under the Equality Act, and thus amounted to a protected belief.
+The judgment found that Forstater's gender-critical beliefs were protected, meeting the final requirement in Grainger plc v Nicholson, specifically that they were "worthy of respect in a democratic society".
+However, in its judgment, the Tribunal clarified that this finding does not mean that people with gender-critical beliefs can express them in a way that discriminates against trans people.
+A full merits hearing on Forstater's claim that she lost her employment as a result of these beliefs was heard in March 2022, and the decision was delivered in July 2022.
 The decision of the Employment Tribunal upheld Forstater's case, concluding that she had suffered direct discrimination on the basis of her gender-critical beliefs.
-Remedies for the discrimination will be determined at a later date.
+The judgment for remedies was handed down in June 2023, with Forstater awarded compensation of £91,500 for loss of earnings, injury to feelings and aggravated damages, with an additional £14,900 added as interest.